MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Security/Get-Credential.md

 You can use the **PSCredential** object that `Get-Credential` creates in cmdlets that request user authentication, such as those with a **Credential** parameter.

-By default, the authentication prompt appears in a dialog box.
-To display the authentication prompt at the command line, add the **ConsolePrompting** registry entry (`HKLM:\SOFTWARE\Microsoft\PowerShell\1\ShellIds\ConsolePrompting`) and set its value to **True**.
-If the **ConsolePrompting** registry entry does not exist or if its value is False, the authentication prompt appears in a dialog box.
-For instructions, see the examples.

-The **ConsolePrompting** registry entry works in the PowerShell console, but it does not work in all host programs.

-For example, it has no effect in the PowerShell Integrated Scripting Environment (ISE).
-For information about the effect of the **ConsolePrompting** registry entry, see the help topics for the host program.

 The **Credential** parameter is not supported by all providers that are installed with PowerShell.
-Beginning in PowerShell 3.0, it is supported on selected cmdlet, such as the `Get-WmiObject` and `New-PSDrive` cmdlets.
+Beginning in PowerShell 3.0, it is supported on select cmdlets, such as the `Get-Content` and `New-PSDrive` cmdlets.

 ## RELATED LINKS